 Design and Methods of the Study

-Patients with non-spinal, chronic OA diagnoses who were certified for medical cannabis treatment at the Medical Cannabis Department of the Rothman Orthopaedic Institute between February 2018 and July 2019 were prospectively enrolled and included in the study.
+Patients with non-spinal, chronic OA diagnoses who were certified for medical cannabis at the Medical Cannabis Department of the Rothman Orthopaedic Institute between February 2018 and July 2019 were prospectively enrolled and included in the study.
 Inclusion criteria included those patients must have been actively consuming opioids for chronic pain, and OA should be the primary contributor to their pain.
 Study analysis also excluded patients that had undergone surgery within six months before or after MC certification and that had not been consuming opioids at the time of MC certification.
 A total of 40 patients were included in the study population.

 Outcome measures were collected at baseline and at three-month and six-month follow-ups using the Patient-Reported Outcomes Measurement Information System (PROMIS) questionnaire.
 These measures included visual analogue scale (VAS) pain score, Global Mental Health (GMH) quality of life (QoL) score, and Global Physical Health (GPL) QoL score.